 2020 saw a huge change in the worldwide workforce as companies introduced work-from-home policies to deal with the pandemic.
 For many employees, this required a significant adjustment yet offered significantly more flexibility than conventional contact centers.

 As fewer employees return to work in traditional contact center workplaces over the next few years, we predict a steady increase in hybrid work settings in contact centers.

 Some of the top 7 contact center trends in 2023 include:

 A major difficulty in 2020 was how to accommodate distant workers, and cloud services provided the perfect solution.
 The popularity of cloud-based technology has exploded over the last two years, and this trend is undoubtedly here to stay.

 Since cloud-based software is reachable from anywhere, it is a great choice for remote workers, but it can also provide higher levels of protection and more powerful features.
-The migration of systems to the cloud by contact centres is probably going to continue in contact centre future trends.
+The migration of systems to the cloud by contact centers is probably going to continue in contact center future trends.

 2. Incorporating speech interfaces

 We are all accustomed to using Alexa or Siri.
-These conversational AI technologies are also available alongside conventional text-based chatbots; thus, speech interfaces aren’t just for personalised virtual assistants.
+These conversational AI technologies are also available alongside conventional text-based chatbots; thus, speech interfaces aren’t just for personalized virtual assistants.